 Bill Carlsen Undergraduate Scholarship in Atmospheric Science

 Bill Carlsen, WTMJ weathercaster from 1951–1972, was one of the United States’ first television weathercasters.
 A scholarship in his name, administered jointly by UWM and WTMJ, has been established in his memory.
-Atmospheric Science majors at UWM are eligible for the scholarship.
+Atmospheric Science majors at UWM from southeast Wisconsin are eligible for the scholarship.

 A committee consisting of the Chair of the UWM Mathematical Sciences Department, a representative from WTMJ-TV, and a UWM Atmospheric Sciences professor will review your application.
 The dollar value of the scholarship is dependent upon available funds.
-For more information, contact Professor Jon Kahl.
+For more information, contact Professor Paul Roebber.

-To apply for the scholarship, please send the following to Professor Jon Kahl, no later than December 9, 2016 for a scholarship during the following academic year:
+To apply for the scholarship in spring 2020, please send the following to Professor Paul Roebber, no later than March 13, 2020:

 - Your full name, mailing address and email address, current academic standing (junior, senior, ect.), cumulative GPA to date, and the name of a faculty member willing to be contacted as a reference.

 - Your university transcripts

 - A statement explaining your interest in this opportunity and why you should be considered for support.
 The statement should be no longer than two double-spaced pages and should address the following questions:

 - Why is atmospheric science important to you?

 - In which area(s) of atmospheric science are you most interested?